Typing game: Parodies and typing as a game mechanic

 As typing games branched out and crossed over into other genres, their developers faced challenges advertising the games, due to the fact that most people still assume them to be edutainment.
 Diego Sacchetti, designer of The Textorcist, stated that when the game released in 2019, 90% of the coverage from critics compared the game to Mavis Beacon, causing him frustration, as he would classify it as a "type 'em up".

-In the modern day, the familiarity of most players with keyboards has allowed typing games to have a "moment", causing players to think of the device in "new, more interesting ways".
+In the modern day, typing games have caused players to think of the device in "new, more interesting ways".
 Compared to the past, the need to learn typing is less prevalent, since most people do it from an early age, enabling developers of typing games to pursue non-educational gameplay.